SolansPuig/MyHomepage/README.md

 Download the project and create a copy of `example_config.js` named `config.js`.
 Now set *index.html* as your browser's homepage.

-To see the weather information, you'll need an API Key for [OpenWeatherMap](https://openweathermap.org/).
+To see the weather information, you'll need an API key for [OpenWeatherMap](https://openweathermap.org/).
-You can get one [here](https://openweathermap.org/price), the Free one is enough.
-Once you get the Key, copy it and paste it into the field `WEATHER_KEY` in your `config.json`.
+You can get one [here](https://openweathermap.org/price), the free one is enough.
+Once you get the key, copy it and paste it into the field `WEATHER_KEY` in your `config.json`.
 Refresh the browser.
-The key can take a couple hours to be valid, so it's normal that it doesn't work immediately.
+The key can take a couple of hours to be valid, so don't worry if it doesn't work immediately.

 ## Screenshots